Methylation Health & Disease

 With methylation support, this imbalance resolves, leading to a more appropriate and functional immune system.
 Another vital role played by methylation is the suppression of viral DNA, which has inserted itself into our own genome.
 When poor methylation occurs, the virus gains the ability to hijack the cell and begin its own replication process.

 Myelination entails the coating of neurons with myelin basic proteins, which stabilize the neurons and enhance electrical signal transmission.
 Methylation of amino acids is key in the production of these proteins.
 Hence, impaired methylation can lead to demyelination disorders such as multiple sclerosis.

 The methylation cycle is key in the transfer of the fat-soluble form of folate into the brain, as well as being key in the formation of the important neurotransmitters: epinephrine, norepinephrine, dopamine, serotonin, and melatonin.
 Clearly, any imbalances caused by an impaired methylation cycle can lead to anything from insomnia to depression, anxiety, etc.

-Poor methylation, secondary to folate and B12 deficiency (or poor bioavailability) can result in neural tube defects, Down’s Syndrome, and other birth defects.
-Moving forward, it is clear that obstetricians should be assessing their patients with regards to methylation.
-Not just for the mother’s health, but that of the baby.
+Poor methylation, secondary to folate and B12 deficiency (or poor bioavailability), can result in neural tube defects, Down syndrome, and other birth defects.
+Moving forward, it is clear that obstetricians should be assessing their patients with regards to methylation, not just for the mother’s health, but that of the baby.
 They also gain predictive information regarding the child’s risk to vaccinations.

 What are “Nutrigenomics?”